26 Jan 2022

-Both versions of the 2019 Shield offer three settings for up-scaling 720p or 1080p sources into 4k resolution.
-These are basic, enhanced and unique to Nvidia, AI-enhanced.
+Both versions of the 2019 Shield offer three settings for up-scaling lower resolution videos to a higher resolution screen.
+These are basic, enhanced and, unique to Nvidia, AI-enhanced.

 A key difference between the two models is that the Shield Pro has a built in Plex media server.
-This can server as a central hub to share media files to all other devices on your network.
+This can serve as a central hub to store and share media files to all other devices on your network.

-It should be noted that both devices can have Plex Media Center player installed and can play files from across a home network.
+It should be noted that both devices can have the Plex Media Center player app installed which can play video and audio from across a home network.
 However, only the Shield Pro has the built in server to share files in the opposite direction.